fedora-copr/logdetective/README.md

 - `url` (required): The URL of the log file to be analyzed.
 - `--model` (optional, default: "Mistral-7B-Instruct-v0.2-GGUF"): The path or URL of the language model for analysis.
 As we are using LLama.cpp we want this to be in the `gguf` format.
 You can include the download link to the model here.
 If the model is already on your machine it will skip the download.
 - `--summarizer` (optional, default: "drain"): Choose between LLM and Drain template miner as the log summarizer.
 You can also provide the path to an existing language model file instead of using a URL.
-- `--n_lines` (optional, default: 5): The number of lines per chunk for LLM analysis.
+- `--n_lines` (optional, default: 8): The number of lines per chunk for LLM analysis.
 This only makes sense when you are summarizing with LLM.
+- `--n_clusters` (optional, default 8): Number of clusters for Drain to organize log chunks into.
+This only makes sense when you are summarizing with Drain

 Example usage: